Battle of Corpus Christi: Attack on Fort Kinney

 The next morning the landing force advanced until within cannon and musket range of the fort; fighting again commenced and soon the ships resumed bombarding the rebel guns.
 At this time Major Hobby and twenty-five infantrymen advanced in order to defend the battery.
 Cavalry under Lieutenant James A. Ware were held in reserve but eventually joined-in the attack.
 Skirmishing continued for a time; the Union sailors held out due to their ships which supported them with artillery fire.
-After a prolonged skirmish, the Union forces on land began to run low on ammunition so they started an organized retreat back to Bella Italia with help from the blockade.
+After a prolonged skirmish, the Union forces on land began to run low on ammunition and reboarded USS Bella Italia with help from the blockade.
 Fort Kinney was not taken but it was silenced by Union fire at this time.
 The Confederates defeated the shore party and withdrew to the town.
 Crewmen of United States Navy ships saw this movement so Kittredge ordered the bombardment of the coastal buildings to where the rebels had withdrawn.
 Most of the damaged buildings were houses and stores.
 After all the ammunition aboard the warships had been expended, the battle was over and Kittredge ordered his ships north into Aransas Bay.
 During the bombardment a Unionist living in Corpus Christi named John Dix, grabbed his American flag and headed for the roof of his Water Street home.
 Dix intended to wave the flag at the United States ships as a sign of surrender, but before he could get to his roof his daughter-in-law stopped him.
 She was married to Dix's son who was fighting for the Confederacy, the daughter carried a shotgun and pointed it at her father-in-law until the flag was put away.
 When the shelling was over, the Confederates in town were very angry and many of the Unionists were happy.
 Anger over the attack led to the looting of several houses belonging to Union supporters.